vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 states that Asoka plant is Devi herself.
 Aśvatthavrata-Vratārka ( folio 406b-408a ) from Adbhutasāgara

-following Atharvanasākhā; worship of Aśvattha in case of
+following Atharvanaśākhā; worship of Aśvattha in case of

 evil portents, invasions, epidemics, diseases like leprosy.
 Aśvadīksā--When the moon is in Svāti in Āśy. su., worship